adamsilver/fdpb/03-book-a-flight.md

 One way to do this is to disable the remaining seats as soon as the limit is reached.
 But this assumes users will pick the right seat the first time.
 If they try to click another seat, as the other seats are disabled, the interface won't respond.

 Savvy users may realise they have to deselect the currently-selected seat first, but they shouldn't have to.
 And what about less savvy users?
-We should do the hard work for them.
-That is, if they surpass their quota we should uncheck their currently-selected seat for them automatically.
+We should do the hard work ourselves, to make it simple for them.
+To do that, if they surpass their quota, the currently-selected seat should be unchecked automatically.

 ```JS
 function SeatLimiter(max) {